 The best investments for Roth IRAs experience high growth over a long period.
 They aren’t overly risky so by the time you retire, you should have a good chunk of change to rely on.

 - Some Roth IRA investments, like dividend stocks and bond index funds, provide payments before retirement.

 - Roth IRA accounts should reallocate investment from high risk to low risk as retirement nears.

 - The best investments for Roth IRAs highly depend on the individual’s risk tolerance and age.

-Follow along as we dive into the nine best investments for Roth IRAs (ranked by lowest to highest risk) and what to avoid in a Roth IRA.
+Follow along as we dive into some of the best investments for Roth IRAs and what to avoid in a Roth IRA.

 |Investment||Best for||Risk level||Benefit|

 |Bond index funds||Conservative investors building a diverse portfolio||Low||Safe, frequent payouts|